 All families are storehouses of information, and their memories, written records, photographs and objects have the collective potential to expand our knowledge about family life in the nineteenth and twentieth centuries.

-In this research project we are asking fifty multigenerational New Zealand families throughout the country, approached through a random sample of the general electoral rolls, to share their knowledge and memories of earlier generations.
+In this research project we asked sixty multigenerational New Zealand families throughout the country, approached through a random sample of the general electoral rolls, to share their knowledge and memories of earlier generations.

-We will be recording the oral history interviews with participating families around the country during 2016 and 2017.
+The oral history interviews with participating families all around the country were recorded between August 2016 and March 2018.
+In total, we have 150 individual interviews.

-Everyone participating in the project will receive an audio copy of their interview, which we hope will become a valued family resource for future generations.
+Everyone participating in the project has received an audio copy of their interview, which we hope will become a valued family resource for future generations.
 The research will culminate in a book about family memory and history in New Zealand.

 Photograph: Unidentified family group.
 Crown Studios Ltd: Negatives and prints.
 Ref: 1/4-108662-F. Alexander Turnbull Library, Wellington, New Zealand.